jcdematos/cheatsheets/README.md

-# cheatsheets
+# Cheat Sheets
-Cheatsheets for tools I commonly use
+Cheatsheet for tools I commonly use, both with common and uncommon commands.